 The end of the 2019 calendar year is a good time for members to reflect on their learning over the past 12 months and to review their CPD objectives, aligning their development requirements with their appraisals and professional ambitions.

-More information on LI CPD can be found in the members’ area.
-Full CPD policy guidance for members will be issued in the New Year.
+More information on LI CPD can be found in the LI members’ area.